hashicorp/nomad/website/source/guides/operations/reference-architecture.html.md

 ## Failure Scenarios

 Typical distribution in a cloud environment is to spread Nomad server nodes into separate Availability Zones (AZs) within a high bandwidth, low latency network, such as an AWS Region.
-The diagram below shows Nomad servers deployed in multipls AZs promoting a single voting member per AZ and providing both AZ-level and node-level failure protection.
+The diagram below shows Nomad servers deployed in multiple AZs promoting a single voting member per AZ and providing both AZ-level and node-level failure protection.

 ![Nomad fault tolerance](/assets/images/nomad_fault_tolerance.png)